-SCHEDULE "A" - CHAPADA MINE
+Schedule "A" - Chapada Mine

-All of the information below with respect to the Chapada Mine owned by Lundin has been excerpted or derived from the Yamana annual information form for the year ended March 27, 2018 (the "Yamana AIF") and the Lundin Technical Report On The Chapada Mine, Goiás State, Brazil dated October 10th, 2019 ("Chapada Technical Report"), prepared by Roscoe Postle Associates Inc. ("RPA").
+All of the information below with respect to the Chapada Mine owned by Lundin Mining has been excerpted or derived from the Lundin Mining annual information form for the year ended December 31, 2019, dated March 27, 2020 (the "Lundin AIF") and the Lundin Mining Technical Report On The Chapada Mine, Goiás State, Brazil dated October 10th, 2019 ("Chapada Technical Report"), prepared by Roscoe Postle Associates Inc. ("RPA").
+Additional information has been taken from various Lundin Mining news releases as referenced.

-Readers should consult the Yamana AIF and Chapada Technical Report to obtain further particulars regarding the Chapada Mine.
-The Yamana AIF and Chapada Technical Report are available for review under Yamana's and Lundin's profile, respectively, on SEDAR at www.sedar.com.
+Readers should consult the Yamana annual information form for the year ended December 31, 2019, dated March 30, 2020 (the "Yamana AIF") and Chapada Technical Report to obtain further particulars regarding the Chapada Mine.
+The Yamana AIF and Chapada Technical Report are available for review under Yamana's and Lundin Mining's profile, respectively, on SEDAR at www.sedar.com.
 The information below is subject to the assumptions, qualifications and procedures set out in the Yamana AIF and Chapada Technical Report is qualified in its entirety with reference to the full text of the Yamana AIF and Chapada Technical Report, respectively.